 The churches of Lalibela were hewn by hand and would be the one thing not to miss.
-If you are on the adventurous side, do venture north to the Simien Mountains and if you can go further to Danakil Depression.
+If you are on the adventurous side, do venture north to the Simien Mountains,this day trip is fantastic and if you can go further to Danakil Depression, try and do so.

 Getting from A to B can be a lot harder, so the best is to stick to the train that connects one of the main parks Lope National Parks to see some wildlife.
 Just make sure you visit during the season, otherwise, it will be just the buffaloes.

 The Gambia is known as the “smiling coast” is officially the smallest country in Africa.
 With its 80km long coastline, the beaches are the main reason for most tourists to visit and relax.
 Undoubtedly it’s mostly European visitors due to the packaged holidays on offer.